colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 Then run the Let’s Encrypt generation command again with the same port number used in the test, but _without_ the `--test` part in the command as before:

 ```
-Le_HTTPPort=NNNNN acme.sh --issue -d domain.tld -d www.domain.tld --standalone
+Le_HTTPPort=NNNNN acme.sh --issue --standalone -d domain.tld -d www.domain.tld
 ```

-You should achieve the same result as previously with the test, except now you have real certificate(s) ready for installation.
+You should achieve the same kind of output as with the test, except now you have real certificate(s) ready for installation.

 ## 7) In WebFaction, switch back to your original webapp

-Before proceeding with installation certificates, you need to switch the web application back to the original application for the four websites — a reveral of what you did in step #4. **This brings your site back online.**
+Before proceeding with installation certificates, you need to switch the mounted web application back to the original application for the four websites.
+In other words, a reveral of what you did in section #4. **This brings your site back online.**

 ## 8) Install certificates on WebFaction

-WebFaction allows you to either upload your certificates from your local server (e.g. macOS Apache server) or copy/paste them from somewhere else, such as your WebFaction server.
-We describe  the copy/paste process because we’ve already installed _acme.sh_ on the WebFaction server.
-(To do the upload process, you’d first have to install _acme.sh_ on your local server, generate the certs there as described above, and then use WebFaction’s file upload utility.)

 Go to the WebFaction dashboard, then to **Domains/Websites** > **SSL certificates**.
 If you haven’t added any certificates yet,  your certs list will be empty.
-Then:
+Now you will create one.

+Process:

 1. Click the **Add SSL certificate** drop-down menu button.
 2. Then click the **Copy & paste certificate** option.
 (The copy/paste form appears.)